Wednesday, July 23 at 5 PM

 “It’s all so circular, isn’t it”: Sourcing Guston’s Late Creativity

-In conjunction with SLO’s exhibition of Philip Guston’s Cigar (1969) in our McMeen Spotlight, this Museum Circle talk examines a key source for the artist’s late-in-life reversal of high art ambition, seemingly exemplified in its jokey subject matter and cartoon-like style.
+In conjunction with SLOMA’s exhibition of Philip Guston’s Cigar (1969) in our McMeen Spotlight, this Museum Circle talk examines a key source for the artist’s late-in-life reversal of high art ambition, seemingly exemplified in its jokey subject matter and cartoon-like style.
 Rejecting the “purity” of his 1950s abstractions, Guston turned the following decade to a raw and vulgar comedic style connected intimately to the ethnicity repudiated long before when changing his last name.
 The older artist’s close belated friendship with his Woodstock neighbor, the unrepentantly indulgent young Jewish author, Philip Roth, and their shared fascination with the vulgarity, irreverence, and self-absorption of farce and slapstick, helped inspire Guston’s rejuvenation of earlier personal and social preoccupations, unexpectedly now combined in prescient ways.

 Doors open at 5 PM.
 Talk begins at 5:30 PM.